NoDataFound/RiskIQ.SunBurst.Hunter/README.md

 ![](https://github.com/NoDataFound/RiskIQ.SunBurst.Hunter/blob/master/images/Fieldname_Search.gif)

 #### Legal disclaimer:
 Usage of RiskIQ.Sunburst.Hunter.py is at your own risk.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.
 Only use for educational purposes.
+This tool was not developed by RiskIQ and offers no support.